halilkalkan/brokage-firm-case/README.md

 - Username: `admin`
 - Password: `password`

+These values must be moved to environment variables for secure storage, especially for production deployment.

 ### Customer Signup & Login

 New customers can sign up through the `/auth/signup` endpoint.
 After signing up, a bearer token can be generated through the `/auth/login` endpoint and can be used for authentication in subsequent requests.